 3. The Price

 Some balconies, like aft and premium balconies, will cost extra per day on top of the advertised balcony rates.
-But cove balconies do not.
+But cove balconies generally do not.
 And with that extra space and exclusive privacy you’re getting too, it’s a pretty sweet deal.

 4. The Coverage